pwnfoo/fakemenot/README.md

 # fakemenot
 Python CLI app to detect if a screenshot of a tweet is genuine.
-Work in Progress
+Work in Progress.

 ### Requriements